-Tiling Pattern – Brickwork Tiling Pattern
+Brickwork Tiling Pattern

-Diagonals Tiling Pattern
+A Diagonal Tiling Pattern

-This tile tiling pattern is also referred to as a diamond pattern.
-This pattern is said to help hide flaws in a room’s shape if the walls are slightly off-angle.
-To create this design, simply turn the standard square tiles at a diagonal to the room’s walls.
+Many also refer to this tile pattern as a diamond pattern.
+They say this pattern helps hide flaws in a room’s shape, particularly if the walls are slightly off-angle.
+To create this design, simply turn the standard square tiles on a diagonal to the room’s walls.
 Lay the tiles out on the floor, dividing the room into four sections.
 Generally, when doing the standard grid design, you would draw a large “plus” sign from mid-wall to mid-wall.
-With the diagonal design, however, you will need to draw a big X from corner to corner.
+With the diagonal design, however, you will need to draw a big “X” from corner to corner.